cloudcreativity/laravel-json-api/docs/upgrade.md

 support for Laravel 5.4 will be dropped.
 We do not plan to refactor existing code to use PHP 7 features, so this will not result in a major breaking change before `1.0.0`.

+## 1.0.0-beta.2 to 1.0.0-beta.3

+### Clients

+We have updated the client implementation to add the following:

+- Support for relationship endpoints.
+- Ability to pass raw payloads or records to serialize.
+- Support include resources and sparse fieldsets when serializing records.

+This is now feature complete for `1.0`.
+If you were already using clients, you will need to check the updated documentation in the guides.
+In addition, please note that the namespace within the package has changed to remove the nesting within the `Http` namespace.
+For example:

+- `Contracts\Http\Client\ClientInterface` is now `Contracts\Client\ClientInterface`
+- `Http\Client\GuzzleClient` is now `Client\GuzzleClient`.

+The other major changes are:

+- The `ClientInterface` has new methods and changes to existing method signatures.
+If you have implemented the interface you will need to update your implementation.
+- The client now always returns a PSR response, i.e. an instance of `Psr\Http\Message\ResponseInterface`.
+- The client now throws this exception: `\CloudCreaitivity\LaravelJsonApi\Exception\ClientException`.
+- We have changed how records are serialized when sending create and update requests: refer to the documentation for details.

 ## 1.0.0-beta.1 to 1.0.0-beta.2

 This upgrade changes some of the internals of the package.
 You should be able to upgrade without any